wp-plugins/resume-submissions-job-postings/readme.txt

 4. The Input Fields page where you can set which fields are display and/or required.

 == Changelog ==
+= 2.1.6 =
+* Reformatted the table on the form.php page so that it displays better into site designs

 = 2.1.5 =
 * Added a new shortcode that gives the ability to display submitted resumes in a page or post
 * Fixed TinyMCE setting bug